About Us

 Elizabeth Kuzma, DNP

-Dr. Elizabeth Kuzma, FNP-BC is a clinical assistant professor at the University of Michigan’s School of Nursing (UMSN) in the health behavior and biological sciences department, where she is also a family nurse practitioner program lead.
+Dr. Elizabeth Kuzma is a clinical associate professor and the director of APRN programs at the University of Michigan’s School of Nursing (UMSN) in the health behavior and clinical sciences department, where she is also a family nurse practitioner program lead.
 She earned her MSN from Michigan State University and her DNP from Wayne State University.

 Dr. Kuzma sees public policy advocacy at all levels as the broadest form of patient advocacy for health promotion and disease prevention.
 She is a former American Association for Nurse Practitioners (AANP) State Representative for Michigan and a former member of the AANP National Research Committee.
-She also is a member of the AANP Nominations Council and the UMSN’s Faculty Practice Advisory Committee.
-She was awarded the AANP State Award for Excellence in 2012.
+She is currently serving as the vice chair of the AANP Nominations Council.

 Eloise Theisen, MSN